bmegli/realsense-ir-to-vaapi-h264/README.md

  This program is example how to use:
  - VAAPI through FFmpeg to hardware encode
- - Realsense D400 infrared stream
+ - Realsense D400 greyscale infrared stream
  - to H.264 raw video
  - stored to disk as example